winitzki/scall/tutorial/programming_dhall.md

 For any (covariant) functor `F`, the least fixpoint type `LFix F` is non-void if and only if the type `F <>` is non-void (here, `<>` is Dhall's representation of the void type).

-The intuitive picture is that the type `F <>` supplies the base cases of induction on which the definition of the least fixpoint is based.
+The intuitive picture is that the type `F <>` describes the base case(s) of induction on which the definition of the least fixpoint is based.

 ####### Proof